vramirez/Santiago-Purple/Machine Learning APIs/lab01/README.md

 ```

-##Congratulations!
+##Conclusion

-You've learned how to combine 3 different machine learning APIs: the Vision API's OCR method extracted text from an image, then the Translation API translated that text to English and the Natural Language API to found entities in that text.
+You've combined 3 different machine learning APIs:

+1. Vision API's OCR method extracted text from an image
+2. Translation API translated that text to English
+3. Natural Language API to found entities in that text.

 ###WHAT WE'VE COVERED
 * Use cases for combining multiple machine learning APIs